Open

 Pages on this site were shipped by the fleet.

 The glossary entries human-in-the-loop and agent-sandbox were built by agents working inside Vivari - you're reading their output when you open those pages.
-The trail, end to end: NEXUS dispatched a researcher and a copywriter from one plain-language directive; the copywriter drafted into the shared knowledge vault; a human reviewed the draft and approved it; a terminal agent promoted it to code, verified the build, and committed - two commits, each with a written handoff note.
+The trail, end to end: The Conductor dispatched a researcher and a copywriter from one plain-language directive; the copywriter drafted into the shared knowledge vault; a human reviewed the draft and approved it; a terminal agent promoted it to code, verified the build, and committed - two commits, each with a written handoff note.
 Different runtimes did different jobs: the drafting and shipping ran on Claude, a copy-lint pass ran on Cursor.

 Receipt 02